ganbarodigital/php-mv-exception-helpers/docs/V1/BaseExceptions/ParameterisedException.md

      * @param  int|null $typeFlags
      *         do we want any extra type information in the
      *         final exception message?
-     * @param  array $defaultCallStackFilter
-     *         are there any namespaces we want to filter out of
-     *         the call stack?
      * @param  array $callStackFilter
      *         are there any namespaces we want to filter out of
      *         the call stack?